Heritable Jurisdictions (Scotland) Act 1746: History

-Legacy
+Subsequent developments

 The position of sheriff-principal originated in the 13th century and still exists in modern Scotland.
 Originally appointed by the Crown, over the centuries the majority had become hereditary, the holders appointing legal professionals known as sheriff-deputes to do the work.
 The act returned control of these to the Crown.

 Since article XX of the 1707 Acts of Union recognised these rights as property, compensation was paid to the deprived heritors.
 The act received royal assent on 17 June 1747, but is dated 1746 under the convention of the time which assigned acts to the year in which that sessions of parliament began sitting.

+Sections 23 and 44, and so much of section 29 as relates to the taking of oaths, was repealed by section 1 of, and part II of schedule one to, the Promissory Oaths Act 1871 (34 & 35 Vict. c.
+48), which came into force on 13 July 1871.

+Sections 1, 2, 24, 26 and 27 of the act were repealed by section 1(1) of, and group 1 of part I of schedule 1 to, the Statute Law (Repeals) Act 1993, which came into force on 5 November 1993.